AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/manage.md

 Now that you have your own demo sites, you probably would like to know how you can manage them.
 The pipeline not only deployed the site templates to give your demo sites content, it also deployed a set of utilities to manage those sites.

-1. From the AEM global navigation bar, select **Tools** -&gt; **EZ Utils** -&gt; **Self-Service Demo Utilities**.
+1. From the AEM global navigation bar, select **Tools** -&gt; **Reference Demos** -&gt; **Reference Demo Utilities**.

    ![Self-Service Demo Utilities](assets/demo-utilities.png)

-1. Self-Service Demo Utilities is a collection of useful functionality that will help setup and monitor your Adobe Experience Manager environment.
+1. Reference Demo Utilities is a collection of useful functionality that will help setup and monitor your Adobe Experience Manager environment.
 The initial view is the **Dashboard**, which serves as a status check of the environment and its demo functionality.

    ![Dashboard](assets/dashboard.png)